Partitioning of Key-Value Data in Cache Systems (Part 1)

 How to decouple cache partitioning from application logic

 The application’s logic should remain decoupled from the cache partitioning mechanism.
 In other words, the application shouldn’t need to know how the cache is segmented or how keys are distributed among instances.
-Instead, the caching layer should abstract away these details, presenting a unified interface that makes the cache appear as a single, cohesive system.
+Instead, the caching proxy layer should abstract away these details, presenting a unified interface that makes the cache appear as a single, cohesive system.

 Cache Partitioning Abstraction

 This abstraction can be achieved using a client library that supports consistent hashing - such as Ketama for Memcached - or by introducing a proxy layer between the application and the cache.
 The proxy-based approach provides greater flexibility and scalability, as it can dynamically adapt to changes in the cache topology (e.g., scaling nodes up or down) without requiring any modifications to the application code.
 It also enables switching partitioning strategies seamlessly, making it easier to evolve the system in response to shifting performance demands.
+We'll explore this in more detail in the next article.

 About the authors